 My Relationship With My Father

 People show their feelings in different ways.
 Dad maybe didn't always find it easy to show his feelings.
 He wasn't at all sentimental, and wasn't given to any great shows of affection.
 He left that 100% to my mother.
-For most of his life, he'd found it easier to show he cared in the ways in which he felt more comfortable, with practical help and advice, and in generous financial ways.
+For most of his life, he found it easier to show he cared in the ways in which he felt more comfortable - with practical help and advice and in generous financial ways.

 After he was widowed in 2002 and his health and physical abilities began to seriously decline with the onset of Parkinson's Disease and associated ailments of old age, so my relationship with my father began to change, and in some ways it was for the better.
-As his dependency on me became more significant than my dependency upon him, so he began to show his feelings in more human ways - and as a result he and I were undoubtedly closer in the final ten years than in all the previous forty.
-We probably spoke more too, because when I wasn't with him, we now talked daily on the telephone.
+As his dependency on me became more significant than my dependency upon him, so he began to show his feelings in more human ways.
+As a result he and I were undoubtedly closer in the final ten years than in all the previous forty.
+We probably spoke more too, because when I wasn't with him, we now began to talk daily on the telephone.